phalcon/documentation/docs/application-micro.md

 }
 ```

-**Not Found (404) Middleware**
+##### Not Found (404)

-When this middleware is processed, this means that the requesting IP is allowed to access our application.
-The application will try to match the route and if not found the `beforeNotFound` event will fire.
-We will stop the processing then and send back to the user the relevant 404 response.
-This middleware is attached to the `before` event of our Micro application
+This middleware is executed when the requesting IP is allowed to access our application.
+If the application fails to find a matching route, the `beforeNotFound` event is triggered.
+At this point, the processing is halted, and a relevant 404 response is sent back to the user.
+This middleware is attached to the `before` event of our Micro application.

 ```php
 <?php